jenkinsci/sge-cloud-plugin/README.md

 # Environment Variables

 Jenkins [adds environment variables to the environment](https://wiki.jenkins-ci.org/display/JENKINS/Building+a+software+project#Buildingasoftwareproject-JenkinsSetEnvironmentVariables), and these are imported into the SGE job environment.
 Then [SGE adds some more](http://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html).
 There is just one variable name collision.
 Before SGE overwrites Jenkins' `JOB_NAME`, the Jenkins value is saved in environment variable `JENKINS_JOB_NAME`.

+# Project History

+`sge-cloud-plugin` was forked from [lsf-cloud-plugin](https://github.com/jenkinsci/lsf-cloud-plugin) and modified to work with SGE instead of LSF.

+`sge-cloud-plugin` is not yet an official Jenkins plugin, yet it is currently being used in industrial production on Wave Computing's Grid Engine compute farm.
+It does work and we actively maintain it.

+While it might be nice to integrate `sge-cloud-plugin` and `lsf-cloud-plugin` into a single Jenkins plugin, this would be difficult to test, as few organizations have all batch systems installed.
+For the sake of testability, it would probably be better to build multiple independent plugins from shared code.